thejhoffman/project-gamma/journal/James.md

 ### 11/16/2022
 We settled on a database choice, that being PostgreSQL.
 We defined the schema for our tables.
 Theresa wrote the SQL statements for the migrations.
 I setup the docker compose yaml for pgAdmin service.
 We confirmed that all the docker containers are able to run and confirmed the ability to view the database from within pgAdmin.

+### 11/17/2022
+Last evening I was able to figured out how to implement the user authentication using a demo project.
+That code assisted Theresa with adding that functionally to main gamma project today.

+Once we had our developer branch in a working state we merged the changes into the main branch.
+Our next steps in our developer branch is start working on our API endpoint by establishing the queries and routers.

+We all picked specific endpoint to work on and started to write code for each.
+I will be creating the endpoint for table "age_range"